Black hole: Evaporation

-In 1974, Hawking predicted that black holes are not entirely black but emit small amounts of thermal radiation at a temperature ħc^{3}/(8πGMk_{B}); this effect has become known as Hawking radiation.
-By applying quantum field theory to a static black hole background, he determined that a black hole should emit particles that display a perfect black body spectrum.
-Since Hawking's publication, many others have verified the result through various approaches.
 If Hawking's theory of black hole radiation is correct, then black holes are expected to shrink and evaporate over time as they lose mass by the emission of photons and other particles.
-The temperature of this thermal spectrum (Hawking temperature) is proportional to the surface gravity of the black hole, which, for a Schwarzschild black hole, is inversely proportional to the mass.
+The temperature of this thermal spectrum (Hawking temperature) is proportional to the surface gravity of the black hole, which is inversely proportional to the mass.
 Hence, large black holes emit less radiation than small black holes.
 A stellar black hole of has a Hawking temperature of 62 nanokelvins.
 This is far less than the 2.7 K temperature of the cosmic microwave background radiation.
 Stellar-mass or larger black holes receive more mass from the cosmic microwave background than they emit through Hawking radiation and thus will grow instead of shrinking.
 To have a Hawking temperature larger than 2.7 K (and be able to evaporate), a black hole would need a mass less than the Moon.
 Such a black hole would have a diameter of less than a tenth of a millimetre.

-If a black hole is very small, the radiation effects are expected to become very strong.
-A black hole with the mass of a car would have a diameter of about 10^{−24} m and take a nanosecond to evaporate, during which time it would briefly have a luminosity of more than 200 times that of the Sun.
-Lower-mass black holes are expected to evaporate even faster; for example, a black hole of mass 1 TeV/c^{2} would take less than 10^{−88} seconds to evaporate completely.
-For such a small black hole, quantum gravity effects are expected to play an important role and could hypothetically make such a small black hole stable, although current developments in quantum gravity do not indicate this is the case.

 The Hawking radiation for an astrophysical black hole is predicted to be very weak and would thus be exceedingly difficult to detect from Earth.
-A possible exception is the burst of gamma rays emitted in the last stage of the evaporation of primordial black holes.
-Searches for such flashes have proven unsuccessful and provide stringent limits on the possibility of existence of low mass primordial black holes.
-NASA's Fermi Gamma-ray Space Telescope launched in 2008 will continue the search for these flashes.
+A possible exception is the microsecond-long burst of gamma rays emitted in the last stage of the evaporation of primordial black holes.
+Extensive searches for such radiation have proven unsuccessful and provide upper limits on the possibility of existence of low mass primordial black holes.